miwgmail/play-install-referrer-unity/README.md

         {
             Debug.Log("Install referrer: " + installReferrerDetails.InstallReferrer);
         }
-        if (installReferrerDetails.InstallBeginTimestampSeconds != null)
+        if (installReferrerDetails.ReferrerClickTimestampSeconds != null)
         {
-            Debug.Log("Install begin timestamp: " + installReferrerDetails.InstallBeginTimestampSeconds);
+            Debug.Log("Referrer click timestamp: " + installReferrerDetails.ReferrerClickTimestampSeconds);
         }
-        if (installReferrerDetails.ReferrerClickTimestampSeconds != null)
+        if (installReferrerDetails.InstallBeginTimestampSeconds != null)
         {
-            Debug.Log("Referrer click timestamp: " + installReferrerDetails.ReferrerClickTimestampSeconds);
+            Debug.Log("Install begin timestamp: " + installReferrerDetails.InstallBeginTimestampSeconds);
         }
-        if (installReferrerDetails.GooglePlayInstantParam != null)
+        if (installReferrerDetails.GooglePlayInstant != null)
         {
-            Debug.Log("Google Play instant parameter: " + installReferrerDetails.GooglePlayInstantParam);
+            Debug.Log("Google Play instant: " + installReferrerDetails.GooglePlayInstant);
         }
     });
 ```

-Instance of [InstallReferrerDetails](#api-installreferrerdetails) object will be delivered into callback method.
+Instance of [PlayInstallReferrerDetails](#api-playinstallreferrerdetails) object will be delivered into callback method.
 From that instance, you can get following information:

-- Install referrer string value ([InstallReferrer](#api-ird-installreferrer) property).
+- Install referrer string value ([InstallReferrer](#api-pird-installreferrer) property).
-- Timestamp of when app installation on device begun ([InstallBeginTimestampSeconds](#api-ird-installbegintimestampseconds) property).
+- Timestamp of when user clicked on URL which redirected him/her to Play Store to download your app ([ReferrerClickTimestampSeconds](#api-pird-referrerclicktimestampseconds) property).
-- Timestamp of when user clicked on URL which redirected him/her to Play Store to download your app ([ReferrerClickTimestampSeconds](#api-ird-referrerclicktimestampseconds) property).
+- Timestamp of when app installation on device begun ([InstallBeginTimestampSeconds](#api-pird-installbegintimestampseconds) property).
-- Information if your app's instant version (if you have one) was launched in past 7 days ([GooglePlayInstantParam](#api-ird-googleplayinstantparam) property).
+- Information if your app's instant version (if you have one) was launched in past 7 days ([GooglePlayInstant](#api-pird-googleplayinstant) property).

 ## Under the hood